A Summary of Climate Change Theory &

 The cold kills 20 times as many people as hot weather, according to an international study analyzing 74 million deaths in 384 locations across 13 countries.50

 There will be “dire economic implications of trying to cease the use of fossil fuels.”51 Poverty is the most successful and dangerous human disease.
-Fossil fuels are the primary medicine we take to fight poverty.
+Fossil fuels are the primary medicine we use to fight poverty.

 I think of those persons, for example, who burn manure to stay warm and cook their food.
 Fumes from this burning are “the major source of indoor pollution in the developing world and is reckoned to cause at least a million deaths a year.”52 Electricity and natural gas would solve this problem.
 Both require the creation of carbon dioxide emissions.

-Our attitude toward carbon dioxide should start by recognizing that “the biggest health risk in the world today, particularly of course in the developing world, is poverty.”54 Fossil fuels play a huge role, perhaps the primary role, in the war against poverty.
+Our attitude toward carbon dioxide should begin by recognizing that “the biggest health risk in the world today, particularly of course in the developing world, is poverty.”54 Fossil fuels play a huge role, perhaps the primary role, in the war against poverty.

 We are spending big money on climate change.
 “The current re-direction of global funds in the name of climate change is of the order of a billion dollars a day.”5 Climate change has also been called a “trillion-dollar industry”.
 Renewable-energy investment is $359 billion annually.56